October 29, 2022

-On that note, I've outlined, below, what some of the most sophisticated customs organizations do to turn chaos into opportunity, and customs know-how into a strategic supply chain advantage.
+With that goal in mind, I've outlined what some brands with customs expertise are doing to turn chaos into opportunity and a strategic supply chain advantage.

 1. Assess Data to Project Impact of Tariffs

-That doesn’t allow you to project the impact of tariffs, which is critical.
-With a sophisticated system, such as a global trade technology platform combined with powerful analysis software, experts are empowered to see clearly through the chaos.
+What that spreadsheet will never do is let you project the impact of tariffs, which is a critical flaw.
+With a more tech-forward and sophisticated system, such as a global trade technology platform combined with a powerful analytics engine, experts are empowered to see clearly through the chaos.
 Instead of simply matching your products to HTS codes, a system like this could allow you to look at projected tariffs over time per country to identify the issues and costs of each tariff.

 3. Prepare for Additional Scrutiny